A localization of bicategories via homotopies: The homotopy bicategory

-We proceed now to consider two natural conditions in the class $\Sigma$ which are sufficient to ensure that the assumption in Corollary \ref{teo:previo pu} holds.
+We proceed now to consider two natural conditions on the class $\cc{W}$ which are sufficient to ensure that the assumption in Corollary \ref{teo:previo pu} holds.

-\begin{definition} We say that the class $\Sigma$ satisfies the \emph{3 for 2}\footnote{A. Joyal suggested to use this terminology because \textquoteleft you pay for 2 and get 3\textquoteright.} property if for every three arrows $f,g,h$ such that there is an invertible 2-cell $gf \cong h$, whenever two of the three arrows are in $\Sigma$, so is the third one. \end{definition}
+\begin{definition} We say that the class $\cc{W}$ satisfies the \emph{3 for 2}\footnote{A. Joyal suggested this terminology (instead of the usual 2 for 3) because \textquoteleft you pay for 2 and get 3\textquoteright.} property if for every three arrows $f,g,h$ such that there is an invertible 2-cell $gf \cong h$, whenever two of the three arrows are in $\cc{W}$, so is the third one. \end{definition}

 \begin{definition} Let $X \mr{s} Y$, $Y \mr{r} X\in\C$.
-If there is an invertible 2-cell $rs \cong id_X$, $s$ is called a w-section for $r$, and $r$ is called a w-retraction for $s$ (``w" stands for ``weak").
-An arrow $X \mr{s} Y$ is called a w-section if there exists $r$ such that $s$ is a w-section for $r$ and dually an arrow is called a w-retraction if it admits a w-section.
-An arrow that is either a $w$-section or a $w$-retraction is called a $w$-split arrow. \end{definition}
+If there is an invertible 2-cell $r\ast s \cong id_X$, $s$ is called a section for $r$, and $r$ is called a retraction for $s$.
+An arrow $X \mr{s} Y$ is called a section if there exists $r$ such that $s$ is a section for $r$ and dually an arrow is called a retraction if it admits a section.
+An arrow that is either a section or a retraction is called a split arrow. \end{definition}

-\begin{proposition} Assume $\Sigma$ satisfies the 3 for 2 property.
-Then any $w$-split arrow in $\Sigma$ is mapped to an equivalence by $\C \mr{i} \Ho$. \end{proposition}
+\begin{proposition} Assume $\cc{W}$ satisfies the 3 for 2 property.
+Then any split arrow in $\cc{W}$ is mapped to an equivalence by $\C \mr{i} \Ho$. \end{proposition}

 \begin{proof} Let $X \mr{s} Y$, $Y \mr{r} X\in\C$ and an invertible 2-cell $r\ast s \Mr{\alpha} id_X\in\C$.
-Note that by the 3 for 2 property $r$ is in $\Sigma$ if and only if $s$ is.
+Note that by the 3 for 2 property $r$ is in $\cc{W}$ if and only if $s$ is.
 Since we already have \mbox{$r\ast s \Mr{i\alpha} id_X$} in $\Ho$, it remains to show that we have an invertible $2$-cell $s\ast r \Mr{} id_Y$.
-Consider the diagram $\vcenter{\xymatrix@C=1.5pc@R=1.5pc{Y \ar[rr]^{s * r} \ar[dd]_{id_Y} \ar[rrdd]|{\comw{M^M} r \comw{M^M}} & \ar@{}[dr]|{\Downarrow \; \alpha * r \;} & Y \ar[dd]|{\circ}^{r}\\ \ar@{}[dr]|{ \; \; \Uparrow \; id_r} && \\ Y \ar[rr]|{\circ}_{r} && X}}$ (as in Definition \ref{defcylestiloQuillen}) which defines the $\sigma$-cylinder \mbox{$C=(Y,X,s*r,id_Y,r,r,\alpha *r,id_r)$.} Thus by Proposition \ref{prop:homotinversible} we have the desired invertible 2-cell $[H^C]$. \end{proof}
+Consider the diagram $\vcenter{\xymatrix@C=1.5pc@R=1.5pc{Y \ar[rr]^{s * r} \ar[dd]_{id_Y} \ar[rrdd]|{\comw{M^M} r \comw{M^M}} & \ar@{}[dr]|{\Downarrow \; \alpha * r \;} & Y \ar[dd]|{\circ}^{r}\\ \ar@{}[dr]|{ \; \; \Uparrow \; id_r} && \\ Y \ar[rr]|{\circ}_{r} && X}}$ (as in Definition \ref{defcylestiloQuillen}) which defines the cylinder \mbox{$C=(Y,X,s*r,id_Y,r,r,\alpha *r,id_r)$.} Thus by Proposition \ref{prop:homotinversible} we have the desired invertible 2-cell $[H^C]$. \end{proof}

-\begin{corollary} Assume that $\Sigma$ satisfies the 3 for 2 property, and that any arrow of $\Sigma$ can be written (up to isomorphism) as a composition of $w$-split arrows of $\Sigma$.
-Then the 2-functor $\C \mr{i} \Ho$ maps the arrows of $\Sigma$ to equivalences. \end{corollary}
+\begin{corollary} Assume that $\cc{W}$ satisfies the 3 for 2 property, and that any arrow of $\cc{W}$ can be written (up to isomorphism) as a composition of split arrows of $\cc{W}$.
+Then the 2-functor $\C \mr{i} \Ho$ maps the arrows of $\cc{W}$ to equivalences. \end{corollary}